KINGDKAK/PS5-FFPFSC-PRO/README.md

 ## 📦 About

-PS5 FFPFSC PRO is a Windows GUI for compressing PlayStation 5 game dumps using MkPFS and FFPFSC.
+PS5 FFPFSC PRO is a cross-platform GUI for compressing PlayStation 5 game dumps using MkPFS and FFPFSC.

+The application supports Windows, Linux, and macOS.

 The goal is simple: make PS5 game compression easy without requiring command-line tools or complicated setup.